A nearly Blackwell-optimal policy gradient method: Introduction

 To our knowledge, \citet{mahadevan_1996_sensitivedo} proposed the first (and the only) tabular Q-learning that can obtain nBw-optimal policies through optimizing the family of $n$-discount optimality.
 It relies on stochastic approximation (SA) to estimate the optimal values of gain $v_g^* (=v_{-1}^*)$, bias $v_b^* (=v_{0}^*)$, and bias-offset $v_1^*$.
 Since those values are in two \emph{nested} equations, standard SA is not guaranteed to converge, as noted by the author.
-Moreover, it is likely to become unstable if used in conjuction with function approximators, similar to other value-iteration approaches that generally operate off-policy \citep[\ch{11.3}]{sutton_2018_irl}.
-For other related works in the broader scope, refer to \appref{app:rwork}.
+For other related works in a broader scope, refer to \secref{sec:rwork_nbwpg}.

-We take the alternative policy-iteration approach: a policy gradient method.
-It works by maximizing the expected value of a policy with respect to some initial state distribution, \ie $\E{p_{s_0}}{v(\pi, S_0)}$.
-This requires \emph{stochastic} optimization on a \emph{non-concave} landscape with gradient ascent update given by
+The main contribution of this \manus~is the development of a policy gradient method capable of learning nBw-optimal policies in unichain MDPs.
+A policy gradient method works by maximizing the expected value of a policy with respect to some initial state distribution, \ie $\E{\isd}{v(\pi, S_0)}$.
+This generally requires \emph{stochastic} optimization on a \emph{non-concave} landscape.
+The gradient ascent update for iteratively solving the optimization is given by